 I would give the Surfit Sous Vide Cooker 4 out of 5 stars.

 The main purpose of this product is to cook your food to perfection and it did just that.
-As far as other positives go, the product materials were durable, cleaning and maintenance was effortless, and I could see myself using this item multiple times a week.
+As far as other positives go, the product materials were durable, cleaning and maintenance were effortless, and I could see myself using this item multiple times a week.

 The downside is that the promised connectivity still needs some work, and I think a more dedicated app or a software update could do the trick.

 As is, I would highly recommend this to all kitchen aficionados and lovers of high-quality food.
-With the Surfit cooker you no longer have to worry about burnt or under-cooked meat, and with some added smarts, it's the perfect kitchen product for millennials and their families.
+With the Surfit cooker, you no longer have to worry about burnt or under-cooked meat, and with some added smarts, it's the perfect kitchen product for millennials and their families.